-|My Daughter Krystal at our Artists Alley Booth at Rose City Comic Con 2013 in Portland, Oregon|
+|My Daughter Krystal at our Artists Alley Booth at Emerald City Comic Con 2014 in Seattle, Washington.|

 |I work with "traditional" media.
 That means when I create art there is a physical canvas, sculpture or piece of paper with me all over it.|